prrao87/lancedb-study/README.md

 ## Comparison

 Studying the performance of any tool in isolation is a challenge, so for the sake of comparison, an Elasticsearch workflow is provided in this repo.
-[Elasticsearch](https://github.com/elastic/elasticsearch) is a popular Lucene-based full-text and vector search engine, so this is a meaningful comparison.
+[Elasticsearch](https://github.com/elastic/elasticsearch) is a popular Lucene-based full-text and vector search engine whose use is regularly justified for full-text (and these days, vector search), so this makes it a meaningful tool to compare LanceDB against.

 ## Setup